0x0539/tap.io/README.md

 News
 ====
-10-2012: The example game is live, with hosting by nodejitsu.
+10-2012: The example game is live.
 Head on over to http://bumbleskunk.tap.io.jit.su/

 Browser-based Multiplayer Games with tap.io
 ===========================================